Rakib-Hasan-Rahad/rna-motif-visualizer/README.md

 This is a **complete, ready-to-use PyMOL plugin** that enables researchers to:

 ✅ Load RNA structures (PDB ID or local file)
-✅ Automatically visualize 10 different RNA motif types
+✅ Automatically visualize 5 different RNA motif types
 ✅ Color-code each motif class uniquely
 ✅ Toggle motif visibility with one command
 ✅ Work with NO external tools required (no FR3D, no DSSR)
 ✅ Visualize motifs in under 3 seconds
+✅ Focus on specific RNA chains with custom colors

 ---